Parks & Recreation Coalition of Brookhaven (PARC)

 RAIN OR SHINE!
 We will be able to find birds in light rain, for sure.

-Birding Focus: Several habitats (lake, wetlands, mixed woods, and ball fields) provide good species diversity.
+Several habitats (lake, wetlands, mixed woods, and ball fields) provide good species diversity.

 Directions and parking: From I-285 on the north side of Atlanta, take Exit 29.
 Go south on Ashford Dunwoody Rd. about 0.95 mile, then turn left onto W. Nancy Creek Dr. NE.
 Drive to 1st large parking on SW corner of lake.
 1636 West Nancy Creek Dr (approximate address - corner of Candler Lake West NE and West Nancy Creek Dr NE)